 How Much Bitcoin Is Stolen?

-According to Casa, one of the crypto security firms out there, 1.6 million Bitcoin has been stolen of all time, out of 18 million total.
+According to Casa, one of the bitcoin custody firms out there, 1.6 million Bitcoin has been stolen of all time, out of 18 million total.
 The vast majority of these thefts have occurred by hacking big companies, as hackers are going for the big score.
 This also includes Ponzi schemes and fraud.
 For example, someone says they will buy Bitcoin for you with $100,000, but instead buys a Lamborghini.

 How Much Bitcoin Is Lost Forever?

 Let’s take a look at the statistics and compare lost vs stolen.
 By “lost” we mean that you’ve done such a good job of hiding your passcodes, that you cannot access the bitcoin.
 According to Chainalisys about 20% (or 3.7 million of 18 million) has simply been lost.
 That is more than twice the amount that has been stolen.

 This number may be a little high, because Chainalisys may include super inactive accounts.
 However, even if you remove those accounts, the stats are still much higher than the amount of Bitcoin that is stolen.

 As you decide to hold and you are learning how to use secure codes, keep these stats in mind.
 It is twice as likely that you will just lose your Bitcoin by your own doing compared to it being stolen.
 If you are that worried about having your second piece of paper hidden somewhere, it may be worth the risk of someone finding the second paper compared to you losing the only piece of paper.

 When planning for your estate, you have to decide how you will leave these passcodes to your beneficiaries.
 There are a lot of ways, and they all come with their own risks.
 A family member may not be able to retrieve your access codes if given a treasure map to “find” the password.
 You have to balance the risk of simply not being able to access your bitcoin with the risk of having it stolen.